How Growth and Value Stocks Differ

 How would you define a growth stock or a value stock?
 You hear these terms associated with value and growth investing, but maybe you're not clear on exactly what they mean.
 Although there are no hard and fast definitions of growth and value stocks, most investors agree on some general criteria that define these two terms.

 When it comes to labeling individual stocks as either value or growth, there can be some disagreement for those companies near the edge of either definition.
-Growth and value aren't the only two methods of investing, but they are away investors make a cut at stocks for investing purposes.
+Growth and value aren't the only two methods of investing, but they are a way for investors to make a cut at stocks for investing purposes.

 Historically, there have been periods such as the late 1990s when growth stocks have done well and other periods when value stocks outperformed.
 Your best bet is to hold both for true diversification.
 The idea of growth investing is to focus on a stock that is growing with potential for continued growth while value investing seeks stocks that the market has underpriced and have the potential for an increase when the market corrects the price.